janis-commerce/event-parser/README.md

 ## Settings

-This package uses the [Settings](https://www.npmjs.com/package/@janiscommerce/settings) package for handle settings.
+This package use the [Settings](https://www.npmjs.com/package/@janiscommerce/settings) package for handle settings.

 The setting key is `events` and the available settings are the following